homebysix/recipe-robot/README.md

 - The path to a Mac app.
 - The path to a zip, dmg, or pkg installer for a Mac app.
-- The path to an app's Sparkle feed.
+- The URL to an app's Sparkle feed.
 - The direct download URL for an app (which usually ends with .zip or .dmg).
 - The GitHub, BitBucket, or SourceForge project URL for an app.